You are here

 We appreciate that this requires quite a lot of work from you, but it is a very important test which helps us to reach a diagnosis in many cases.

-Once you have completed your readings, please email or post your peak flow readings to us as soon as you can and before your next clinic appointment; so the clinical team has plenty of time to check the results before we next see you.
+Once you have completed your readings, please email your peak flow readings to us as soon as you can and before your next clinic appointment; so the clinical team has plenty of time to check the results before we next see you.

 - Download instructions on how to measure your peak flow readings and send the results to us here: Word or PDF format.